 In the following image, you can see that I have created the new user “morty” with our desired GID 2023.

-3. Create a User With Both Specific UID & GID in Ubuntu
+3. Create a User with Specific UID and GID

 You can create a new group with your desired GID from the terminal using the groupadd